fmorenovr/fmorenovr.github.io/_posts/2018-04-06-Set-Custon-domain-to-github-pages.md

 ---
 layout: post
 title:  "Setting up a static website and set custom domain."
-subtitle: Here you will learn how to create and config your CNAME in your github page.
 date:   2018-04-06 11:55:12 -0500

+tags:
+  - Github
+  - Git
+  - Github Pages
+  - webservices
+  - websites
+  - web domain
+  - markdown

+categories:
-categories: Software
+  - Software
-imageBackground: "/assets/posts_background/static-website.png"
 ---

+Here you will learn how to create and config your CNAME in your github page.

 ## Github Pages

 Github offers you the possibility to create a static webpage for your user account.